 Where to Stay for the Galway Races 2026

-Accommodation in Galway during Race Week is in high demand, with occupancy rates typically exceeding 95% across the city.
-For 2026, staying in Galway city centre remains the best strategic move, as it places you at the heart of the “after-racing” festivities and provides direct access to the Eyre Square shuttle hubs.
+Accommodation in Galway during Race Week is in incredibly high demand—we’ve seen occupancy rates regularly top 95% across the city.
+Having spent many race weeks here, we’ve found that staying in the Galway city centre is the only way to play it.
+It puts you right in the middle of the “after-racing” energy and, more importantly, gives you easy access to those vital Eyre Square shuttle hubs.

-• Salthill Options: If the city center is fully booked, look toward Salthill.
-This seaside suburb is only a 20-minute walk (or a short bus ride) from the center and offers a refreshing coastal breeze and views of Galway Bay after a dusty day at the track.
+- Look to Salthill: If the city centre is sold out, don’t panic.
+Salthill is our favourite backup plan.
+It’s just a 20-minute walk (or a very quick bus ride) from the centre, and there is nothing quite like catching the coastal breeze and looking out over Galway Bay after a long, dusty day at the track.

 Tips for Visiting the Galway Races 2026

-• The Exit Strategy: The final race is never the end of the party, but it is the peak of the traffic.
-If you aren’t staying for the live evening music, consider leaving 10 minutes before the final race starts to get a head start on the shuttle bus queues back to Eyre Square.
+- The Exit Strategy: The final race is a great spectacle, but it’s also the peak of the traffic.
+If you aren’t staying for the live music after the last race, we suggest slipping out about 10 minutes before the final horses cross the finish line.
+It’s the only way to beat the massive crush for the shuttle buses back to Eyre Square.

 Things to Do in Galway During the Racing Festival